Madhannmady/SimpleWeb/README.md

 # SimpleWeb
-It is a very simple visually appealing personal websilte model
+It is a very simple visually appealing personal websilte model built using HTML and CSS